Who are these workshops for?

 Each trainer has their own policy and must be contacted personally but all have committed to a seat in the class for Black and Indigenous birth workers already attending births.
 Whether a doctor or a doula, this offer is the same.
 Please contact the Approved Trainer about your plans to attend in order to secure a seat because we limit the size of each workshop.

-- Each Approved Trainer offers one or more scholarship spaces for birth workers of Black or Indigenous birth workers (in some countries outside the US or Canada the person may be of another community suffering birth inequities) to promote more access to birth education and skills training.
+- Each Approved Trainer offers one or more Equity Seats for birth workers of Black or Indigenous birth workers (in some countries outside the US or Canada the person may be of another community suffering birth inequities) to promote more access to birth education and skills training.

 - A seat per workshop, as long as there is still space when a request comes in.
 So apply early, before the class seats are full.
 Overall space is limited and a spot is saved only by booking with the special link the Approved Trainer (or Gail) gives you.
 It is easy to arrange your seat.